 Feeling Drowsy?
 5 Reasons To Take A Nap

-Studies on sleep and the opinions of sleep experts are convincing: napping has value.
-People who nap generally enjoy better mental health and mental efficiency than people who do not.
+Studies on sleep and the opinions of sleep experts are convincing: napping has great value.
+People who nap generally enjoy better mental health and mental efficiency over people who do not.
 The quality of their nighttime sleep tends to be better as well.
 Unfortunately, finding opportunities to rest during daylight hours in our society is not so easy – the North American culture is actively opposed to and looks down upon the whole concept.
 Most employers make no provision for “unproductive” activity such as napping.

 If you want to embrace the concept of napping – as many cultures worldwide do – consider the following: